Pranav016/serverflow/README.md

 ## Features currently being worked on:

 -   [x] Post filtering by tags and search
--   [ ] Markdown parser/ Integrating CKEditor
+-   [x] Markdown parser with preview
 -   [x] Update question/post by author
--   [ ] Delete comment/solution by author
+-   [ ] Update comment/solution by author
 -   [x] Reset Password in user dashboard

 <hr />